February 3, 2023

 - Add all ingredients to the bowl of a stand mixer or large mixing bowl.
 Beat together for 2 minutes at medium-high speed.

-- Pour batter into the prepared bundt pan and bake for 45 to 50 minutes, until a toothpick inserted in the center comes out with a few moist crumbs.
+- Pour batter into the prepared bundt pan and bake for 40 to 45 minutes, until a toothpick inserted in the center comes out with a few moist crumbs.
 Cool for 15 minutes, then turn out onto a wire rack to cool completely.

 - Whisk together the powdered sugar and lemon juice.
-Add milk a little at a time until desired consistency is achieved.
+Add the milk a little at a time until desired consistency is achieved.
 Drizzle the glaze over the cake.

 Notes